This Bernie Guy

 Perhaps after all that rambling you are looking for more of a traditional approach to who I might be at the surface.
 Well, currently I live in a very remote part of NY state, where I live on my own with my faithful dog.
 This is where I get to enjoy the sun rising and setting each day right out my door.
 It’s also where I work on most of my projects.
 All the stuff that comes to me through that spiritual download we’ve already mentioned.
-During my weekly, daytime hours, I spend my time in a small town nearby as the Creative Director of a kick-ass, boutique marketing firm (check us out romanelli.com).
+During my weekly, daytime hours, I spend my time in a small town nearby as an Art Director for the Communications department of a local University.
 So, you see creativity is a huge part of my life.
 It’s always around me, and in fact, I can vividly remember creating as far back as 6 years of age.
 Which may be when I chose this creative life, or maybe more accurately, a creative life chose me.

 Now, to get really personal, I've had my trying times over the years, and not everything was about drawing rainbows and writing flowery poetry.
 I’ve been through some shit and that’s where I found this creativity as my lifeline.
 I experienced a traumatic brain injury (TBI) in 2000, followed by a leukemia diagnosis in 2001, both of which I speak freely about in my books].
 I mention this not for sympathy, but rather to show how these events shaped my perspective on life.
 Where I started to understand the light in life more since I vastly experienced the dark.
 These opposites have become the driving force behind my creations, and have fueled my desire to share as much as possible of what comes into my space.